What is Visual Studio Codespaces?

-Welcome to Visual Studio Online!
+Welcome to Visual Studio Codespaces!
 We're glad you're here.

-Ready to get going?
-This document will run you through some concepts and introduce you to our features.
+This document will explain key concepts and introduce Codespaces features.
 If you're looking for an abridged version, check out the quickstarts.

 Concepts and features

-The compelling features of Visual Studio Online are built on top of a few fundamental concepts.
+Visual Studio Codespaces features are built on top of a few fundamental concepts.
 This section covers those concepts and gives a brief tour of features.

-An environment is the "backend" half of Visual Studio Online.
-It's where all of the compute associated with software development happens: compiling, debugging, restoring, etc. When you need to work on a new project, pick up a new task, or review a PR, you can simply spin up an Cloud-hosted environment, and Visual Studio Online takes care of configuring it correctly.
-It automatically configures everything you need to work on your project: the source code, runtime, compiler, debugger, editor, custom dotfile configurations, relevant editor extensions and more.
+An environment is the "backend" half of Visual Studio Codespaces.
+It's where all of the compute associated with software development happens: compiling, debugging, restoring, etc. Creating a Codespace prepares everything you need to complete a task, review a PR, or start a new project.
+Codespaces configures the runtime, compiler, debugger, editor, custom dotfile configurations, editor extensions, and the source code required to work on a project.

-Cloud-hosted development environments come with all of the benefits of the cloud, powered by Azure:
+Cloud-hosted development environments provide the benefits associated with Azure:

 - They are fast to create and disposable.
-Create as many as you want (up to subscription limits), and throw them away when you're done.
-It's just that easy.
+Create as many as you need (up to subscription limits), and dispose of them when you are finished.

 - They are managed, reducing overall maintenance for you.

-- They have predictable pricing and you only pay for what you use, with built in auto-suspend to eliminate runoff costs.
+- They have predictable pricing and you only pay for what you use, with built in auto-suspend to eliminate runaway costs.

-- Moving your development workload to the cloud frees up resources on your personal machine to email, chat, stream music, or even to simultaneously work on more projects.
+- Moving your development workload to the cloud frees the limited resources on your personal machine.

-In addition to cloud-hosted environments, Visual Studio Online also allows you to register and connect your own self-hosted environments.
-This allows you to use an environment you may have already perfectly tuned and experience some of the benefits of Visual Studio Online, for free!
+In addition to cloud-hosted environments, Visual Studio Codespaces also allows you to register and connect your own self-hosted environments.
+This functionality allows you to use existing environments, and still experience some of the benefits of Visual Studio Codespaces.

 Environments can be created with a user specific collection of custom dotfiles (e.g.

-.gitconfig, etc.), and we automatically roam your Git identity, themes and settings so every environment you create looks and feels the way you like, regardless of the project specific environment capabilities.
+.gitconfig, etc.), and we automatically synchronize your Git identity, themes and settings so every environment you create looks and feels the way you like, regardless of the project specific environment capabilities.